“She’ll stay with me.” Liam stares down the others with an intense glare, his green eyes flashing.

 “We better stay on her good side is all I got to say about that.”
 Jude smirks at me.

+Liam answers for me, flashing a rare, mischievous grin.
 “I commandeered their boat and sailed back to shore.
 We took enough cash from them to cover our cab fair and left them tied up in the cabin.
 I imagine someone will find them eventually.”
-Liam flashes a rare, mischievous grin.

 Gio smiles weakly and closes his eyes.
 “Wish I coulda been there.”